 Hidden Hint: When claiming your baggage remember to hold on to your baggage tag.
 Da Nang airport is one of the few airports that check if your tag matches with the one on your bag as you’re leaving.

-Amenities at the Da Nang airport
+Luggage Storage at Da Nang Airport

-Unlike some airports around the world where you feel like you have to sign away your first-born child to gain access to the internet, here at Da Nang Airport it’s incredibly easy.
-Free connection is available for any device with wifi capabilities.
+Unlike some airports around the world where you feel like you have to sign away your first-born child to gain access to the internet.
+Here at Da Nang Airport it’s incredibly easy.
+Free connection is available for any device with Wi-Fi capabilities.
 First, connect to “Maltairport Wi-Fi” on your device, then open a session in your browser and agree to the terms and conditions—and voila!
 All the cafes at the airport have free Wi-Fi as well.

 Food and Drink